-The Halloween Indicator: Everywhere and All the Time
+The Halloween Indicator, 'Sell in May and Go Away': Everywhere and All the Time

 Keywords: seasonal anomalies, sell in May, Halloween indicator, long time series data

 Suggested Citation: Suggested Citation